elpachongco/activity-monitor/README.md

 ### Summary
 This python program logs user activity based on the window name that the user is currently working on.
 Inactivity is also monitored for each program based on input activity.
 The data is then forwarded to a google sheets worksheet where it can be easily seen and analyzed.

-Windows only *for now*.
+Windows only *for now?*.
 Makes use of Windows built-in functions.

+The goal is to make this program be as invisible as possible.
 ### Setup

 ##### 1. Requirements